hozana/next-translate-routes/README.md

     "default": "article", // Overwrite the default page path (fallback) "es": "articulo"
   },
-  "page2": "definition", // Overwrite the page path for all language }
+  "page2": "definition" // Overwrite the page path for all language }
 ```